RuPaul's Drag Race UK: When is the finale, and who lip-synced last week

-Engine’s have well and truly revved up on RuPaul’s Drag Race Season 3, with a host of queens already sent home and the final edging closer and closer.
+Engine’s have well and truly revved up on RuPaul’s Drag Race Season 3, with just three queens left.

 The popular reality show has been a huge hit, with the previous seasons seeing millions tuning in as the likes of Lawrence Chaney and The Vivienne took home the crown in seasons one and two.
 And the show’s viewing figures show little sign of slowing down with a host of Drag Race fans tuning into season three in their thousands.